No more daytime flights as Kochi airport work is set to begin

 An area of five lakh square meter comprising the 3,400-metre-long runway, with a width of 60 M, and the taxiway, taxiway links would be overhauled during the period.
 Simultaneously, CIAL is realigning the lighting system - fixing of central line lights every 15 metres, introduction of new lights at touch-down zones and parking bays, the statement said.

 CIAL is spending around Rs 150 crore for the project and expect to complete it as per schedule, it added.
-PTI TGB NVG NVG NVG NVG.
+PTI TGB NVG NVG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)